8 Remove far from me vanity and lies: give me neither poverty nor riches; feed me with food convenient for me:

 9 Lest I be full, and deny thee, and say, Who is the Lord? or lest I be poor, and steal, and take the name of my God in vain.

--So prone to err is the human race, so quick to turn out of the way.
-Agur wisely recognized this trait in himself when he prayed to the Lord for nothing more or less than just enough.
-Just enough to live; any more and He would surely slip into sin out of pride, any less and would slip into sin out of necessity.
+-The human race is very quick to get distracted and turn out of the way and the ideas of getting and having present some of the biggest distractions out there.
+David wisely recognized this trait in himself when he prayed to the Lord here for nothing more or less than just enough.
+Just enough to live.
+Any more and He would surely slip into sin out of pride.
+Any less and he would slip into sin out of necessity.
 Jesus taught a similar prayer when He said, “give us day by day our daily bread.”
 (Luke 11:3) Jesus didn’t ask for food enough for tomorrow or for a storehouse of food; only enough day to day.
 What’s the lesson?
 “Let your conversation be without covetousness; and be content with such things as ye have: for he hath said, I will never leave thee, nor forsake thee.”
 (Hebrews 13:5)